Boston Choral Ensemble Member Handbook

 • General Rehearsal Attendance: As an organization, we recognize that our singers are multifaceted individuals with a variety of commitments and needs.
 That being said, it is important for the choir to have consistent attendance in order to achieve a unified and polished ensemble sound.
 Therefore, our attendance policy is as follows:

-• Members are allowed two absences per concert cycle, assuming that they review material on their own and follow-up with their Section Leader for relevant rehearsal notes.
+• Members are allowed two general rehearsal absences per concert cycle, assuming that they review missed material on their own and follow-up with a member of their section for relevant rehearsal notes.
 Please note: BCE does not differentiate between excused and unexcused absences because the effect on the ensemble is the same.
 Absences due to illness or emergency are sometimes unavoidable, so members should account for the probability of unplanned absences.

 • More than two absences during any given concert cycle require that the member demonstrate an acceptable level of preparedness to the Artistic Director in order to perform in the concert.
 This meeting will take place outside of normal rehearsal time.
 Each situation will be assessed by the Artistic Director on a case-by-case basis.

-If you know you will miss a rehearsal, please alert your Section Leader and the Artistic Director via email at least a week in advance whenever possible.
-For last-minute conflicts, email both your Section Leader and the Artistic Director as soon as possible.
-For day-of communications (running late for rehearsal, etc.) you are also encouraged to text your Section Leader.
+If you know you will miss a rehearsal, please alert Membership and the Artistic Director via email at least a week in advance whenever possible.
+For last-minute conflicts, email both Membership and the Artistic Director as soon as possible.
+For day-of communications (running late for rehearsal, etc.) you are also encouraged to text Membership.
 Note: Please do not text the Artistic Director.

 Leaves of Absence

 Occasionally, members are unable to participate in a concert cycle because of schedule conflicts.
 In this case, members are encouraged to take a “leave of absence” for the concert cycle.
-Members should inform the Membership Chair, their Section Leader, and the Artistic Director of the need for a leave at least a month before the first rehearsal of a concert cycle; this allows the organization time to make adjustments for the ensemble’s balance.
-In order to assist with meeting this deadline, Section Leaders will reach out to members of their section ahead of the cut-off date to confirm that they will be returning.
+Members should inform Membership and the Artistic Director of the need for a leave at least a month before the first rehearsal of a concert cycle; this allows the organization time to make adjustments for the ensemble’s balance.
+In order to assist with meeting this deadline, Membership will reach out to singers ahead of the cut-off date to confirm that they will be returning.

-In cases of unique circumstances that may require accommodation (health issues, parental leave, extended travel, etc.), members should bring this to the attention of your Section Leader, the Membership Chair, and Artistic Director as soon as possible to explore solutions.
+In cases of unique circumstances that may require accommodation (health issues, parental leave, extended travel, etc.), members should bring this to the attention of Membership and Artistic Director as soon as possible to explore options.

 BCE aims to be a high-level ensemble that pushes the boundaries of the traditional choral environment; it is important that members remain committed to our ambitious goals and to working at a high skill level in keeping with the group’s progress.

-All members will participate in a Vocal Check-In with the Artistic Director at the end of every other season (every two years) in order to renew membership.
-The Vocal Check-In will serve as an accountability check for musicianship skills as well as an opportunity to discuss general participation in the ensemble and any concerns from the previous season (frequent tardiness, lack of preparation, etc.) At the Vocal Check-In, members will be expected to sing some basic vocal exercises, as well as short predetermined excerpts from the previous season’s repertoire, which will be determined by the Artistic Director and communicated to singers well in advance of the check-in dates.
+All members will participate in a Vocal Re-Audition with the Artistic Director at the end of every other season (every two years) in order to renew membership.
+The Vocal Re-Audition will serve as an accountability check for musicianship skills as well as an opportunity to discuss general participation in the ensemble and any concerns from the previous season (frequent tardiness, lack of preparation, etc.).
+At the Vocal Re-Audition, members will be expected to sing some basic vocal exercises, as well as short predetermined excerpts from the previous season’s repertoire, which will be determined by the Artistic Director and communicated to singers well in advance of the check-in dates.

 Results of Vocal Check-Ins